Roaldkamman/Guessing_Game/README.md

 This is an exception to the mobile-first design rule that I prefer to apply to myself.
 The CSS template provided by my study partners from TeamTreeHouse TechDegree is NOT mobile-first and will break on smallers screens.

+- Site was tested in Chrome for Windows, and FireFox for Windows.
+- HTML validated via the W3C Markup Validation Service.
+- CSS validated via the W3C CSS Validation Service.
+- JS checked via JS Hint and JS console.

 I will document my progress, tasks completed and problem solving when I run into them.
 I will also leave notes where applicable.